Add Checkbox to PDF with Java – Interactive Checkboxes using GroupDocs

 File path tips:

-• Ensure your output directory exists before saving
+• Ensure the output directory exists before saving.

-• Consider using different filenames to avoid overwriting important documents
+• Consider unique filenames to prevent overwriting important files.

 Real‑World Applications (Beyond Basic Forms)